-Prerequisite - Algebra I and Geometry 1 Unit
+Prerequisite - Algebra I and Geometry 1 Credit (3 HVCC Credits)

-Intermediate algebra is an introduction to some of the topics that will be discussed in Algebra II but taught at a slower pace.
+Intermediate algebra is an introduction to some of the topics that will be discussed in Algebra II, but taught at a slower pace.
 It is intended for those students who have completed Geometry but are not ready to work at the pace expected in Algebra II.
 This course can be used as a third year mathematics course or to help prepare to take Algebra II the following year.
 This course is the equivalent of HVCC Math 110 and students earn college credit upon successful completion.

-Pre-Calculus
+HVCC Pre-Calculus

-Prerequisite - Algebra II or Algebra II Honors 1 Unit
+Prerequisite - Algebra II or Algebra II Honors 1 Credit (4 HVCC Credits)

 This is a one-year course that combines trigonometry and advanced algebra.
 This course is recommended for the average student whose plans include the possibility of post-high school education.
 Topics of study in all pre-calculus courses include: fundamental concepts of algebra, solving equations and inequalities, functions and graphs, polynomial functions, rational functions and functions involving radicals, exponential and logarithmic functions, trigonometric functions, and conic sections.
 Additional topics such as mathematical inductions, vectors, and matrices, sequences and series, and polar coordinates may also be included.
-This course is also for those students who wish to prepare for UHS/AP Calculus AB.
+This course is also for those students who wish to prepare for AP Calculus.
+This course is the equivalent of HVCC Math 170 and students can earn college credit upon successful completion.

-AP Calculus
+HVCC AP Calculus